Ethiopian eunuch: Christian traditions

-One of the traditional sites of the baptism is the Ein Hanya Spring.
-Others place the traditional site of baptism at the Dhirweh fountain, near Halhul.
+One of the traditional sites of the baptism is the Dhirweh fountain, near Halhul.
+Others place the traditional site of baptism at the Ein Hanya Spring.

 Assessment and interpretation

 Religion

 The Ethiopian eunuch's religion of origin is significant because of the subsequent implications of his conversion to Christianity.
 There are many competing theories for the eunuch's pre-conversion religious status in relation to Judaism and Christianity.

 Modern scholarship tends to place the Ethiopian eunuch in the "intermediate position between Jew and Gentile."
 Scott Shauf suggests that the "primary point of the story is about carrying the gospel to the end of the earth, not about establishing a mission to Gentiles," and thus Luke "does not bring the Gentile status of the Ethiopian into the foreground."
 However, "the suggestion that the eunuch is or at least might be a Gentile in the story, by both his ethnic and possibly physical description" may leave more formative possibility than if he had been explicitly categorized.
 Ernst Haenchen builds on Ferdinand Christian Baur's work (1792–1860) in concluding that "the author of Acts made the eunuch's religious identity ambiguous intentionally" so as to preserve the tradition that claimed Cornelius as the first Gentile convert as well as the tradition that claimed the Ethiopian Eunuch as the first Gentile convert.